Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Coarse median algebras

 Combining Theorem \ref{unique metric prop} with Proposition \ref{quasi-geodesic} and Theorem \ref{bi-lip equi}, we obtain:

-\begin{thm} A bounded valency ternary algebra is a quasi-geodesic coarse median algebra \emph{if and only if} it admits a bounded geometry, quasi-geodesic coarse median metric.
+\begin{thm} A ternary algebra is a bounded valency quasi-geodesic coarse median algebra \emph{if and only if} it admits a bounded geometry, quasi-geodesic coarse median metric.
 Such a metric, when it exists, is unique up to quasi-isometry. \end{thm}

+\begin{proof} For a bounded valency quasi-geodesic coarse median algebra $(X,\mu)$, Theorem \ref{unique metric prop} implies that the triple $(X,d_\mu,\mu)$ is a coarse median space of bounded geometry, where $d_\mu$ is the induced metric.
+Now Proposition \ref{quasi-geodesic} implies that $d_\mu$ is quasi-geodesic.

+Conversely, for a bounded geometry quasi-geodesic coarse median metric $(X,d,\mu)$, Theorem \ref{uniquemetricthm} implies that $d$ is quasi-isometric to the induced metric $d_\mu$.
+Hence Lemma \ref{bdd geo} implies that $(X,\mu)$ has bounded valency and Proposition \ref{quasi-geodesic} implies that $(X,\mu)$ is quasi-geodesic. \end{proof}